everything2/everything2/docs/API.md

 * **group** - If there are writeups in the node, a listing of /api/writeups objects
 * **softlinks** - An array of node references with an additional parameter: ``hits``.
 They are in hits order
+* **createdby** - Node reference to the user that created the e2node.
+Internally, all e2nodes are owned by "Content Editors" so they cannot be retitled or deleted by random users.

 ### /api/e2nodes/create